notmyname/swift/doc/source/development_saio.rst

   #. `service rsync restart`

-Other distributions mey run rsyncd off xinetd (SLES and RHEL), or directly from systemd (Fedora 18).
+Other distributions may run rsyncd off xinetd (SLES and RHEL), or directly from systemd (Fedora 18).
 Use local conventions to enable and start rsyncd.

 ------------------